csatuic/cs361-website/docs/labs/lab13.md

     }
 }
 ```
 Each passenger starts on a random floor, and then takes a number of trips on the elevator, each time picking a new random floor to go to.
-Note that to get the elevator, the passenger calls the passenger_request function - this is code you will write/modify in hw6.c.
+Note that to get the elevator, the passenger calls the `passenger_request` function - this is code you will write/modify in `hw6.c`.

 5. Now, let's look at elevators.
 We use the following struct to hold information about each elevator",
 ```c